NeuralSurv: Deep Survival Analysis with Bayesian Uncertainty Quantification: Conclusion

 \section{Conclusion}

-We propose the first fully Bayesian framework for deep survival analysis with time-varying covariate–risk relationships.
-On both synthetic and real-world datasets, in data-scarce regimes, our method consistently achieves better calibration than state-of-the-art deep survival models and matches or surpasses their discriminative performance, while offering fully Bayesian uncertainty quantification.
+We propose the first fully Bayesian framework for deep survival analysis that models time-varying relationships between covariates and risk.
+On both synthetic and real-world datasets, in data-scarce regimes, our method consistently achieves better calibration than state-of-the-art deep survival models and matches or surpasses their discriminative performance.
+In contrast to previous approaches in deep survival analysis, which are either constrained to discrete-time settings~\cite{Yu2011,Lee2018,Gensheimer2019,Kvamme2021,Kvamme2023,Mesinovic2024} or lack the ability to provide Bayesian uncertainty quantification~\cite{Yu2011,Lee2018,Katzman2018, Gensheimer2019,Kvamme2019,Kvamme2023,Mesinovic2024}, \emph{NeuralSurv} introduces a continuous-time modeling framework that naturally incorporates Bayesian inference, enabling both accurate survival predictions and well-calibrated uncertainty estimates.

+Pólya–Gamma and Poisson data-augmentation schemes (Section~\ref{sec-augmented-likelihood}) have been extensively employed with standard Gaussian process models~\cite{donner_opper_gaussian_cox,pg_poisson_hawkes}.
+Likewise, the local linearization of Bayesian neural networks, which yields a Gaussian process–based approximation, (Section~\ref{sec-local-linearization-bnn}), is a well established technique~\cite{Immer2021}.
+To our knowledge, this work is the first to integrate these two approaches into a unified framework that capitalizes on Gaussian process conjugacy.
+By combining these methods, we contribute a novel inference strategy at the intersection of Bayesian deep learning and Gaussian process modeling.

 Despite its strengths, \textit{NeuralSurv} relies on three key simplifying assumptions.
 First, we assume a sigmoidal hazard function, a choice shared by prior work (e.g., ~\cite{teh_survival, Kim2018}), which may not capture all risk dynamics.
 Second, our mean‑field variational inference treats parameters $\phi$ and $\boldsymbol{\theta}$ as independent, ignoring posterior correlations.
 Third, we linearize the network around the MAP estimate to enforce conjugacy.
 In real‑world settings, however, the true posterior can be multimodal and strongly correlated, so this local, factorized approximation may overlook secondary modes or misestimate joint uncertainty.